clevmania/Google-Cloud-Practice-Project/README.md

 2 “Translation” of 2-3 selected labs from Console instructions to 100% command line instructions.

 # Solution
-The labs have been completed and the has screenshot provided in directory named screenshot You can view the screenshots [here](SCREENSHOTS.md)
+The screenshot to the completed labs is provided in directory named screenshot You can view the [screenshots](SCREENSHOTS.md)

 The translation of 3 console instructions have also been provided in the translations directory.
 The following Console Instructions were translated.
 - Getting Started with Compute Engine

 - Getting Started with Kubernetes Engine

 - Getting Started with App Engine

 - Getting Started with Cloud Storage and Cloud SQL